Remembering pastor killed as suspect hunt continues

 “I don’t think anyone should ever die by a bullet or die by the hands of another man,” said Brittany Frazier, his daughter-in-law.
 “He really was a great man.”

-She’s married to one of Frazier's three sons and said he has 6 young grandchildren.
+She’s married to one of Frazier’s three sons and said he has six young grandchildren.

 “Just an all around genuine, honest, God-fearing man,” she said.